• Skip to primary navigation

 Butternut squash is one of the star ingredients during the Fall season and I love using it in my meals, like this delicious Butternut Squash Quinoa Salad.
 It’s so easy to prep, nutritious, and has an amazing flavor combination!

-I love dressing it up with my favorite Citrus Vinaigrette that has beautiful aromas of orange and lemon.
+I love dressing it up with my favorite Citrus Salad Dressing that has beautiful aromas of orange and lemon.
 It perfectly balances all the flavors and adds vibrant notes to the whole dish.
 My other option is to use Lemon Vinaigrette with more lemony tart notes.
 I love using both of these dressings in my Farro Salad, Beet Salad Recipe, and Sweet Potato Quinoa Salad.

 Butternut Squash Quinoa Salad in a white bowl before mixing.